dybuk87/basic_android_kotlin_application/README.md

 - reload - force data reload
 - getAllPosts() - return State-Asynchronous list of Posts, can be updated at any time, method return immediately, and can start data fetching if data are not ready.
-- findPostById(id) - return immediately "promise" of post object, if post list is not ready it will nitialize data fetch.
+- findPostById(id) - return immediately "promise" of post object, if post list is not ready it will initialize data fetch.

 Post comments are exposed by post.comments this is AsyncList<Comment>()